& guided meditations in the Metaphor Toolbox

 Chapter Four – Clearing metaphors for therapists

-When your client needs to clear out and let go of the underlying factors that created or maintain their unhelpful thoughts or feelings this is the chapter to visit.
-They provide a kind of mental spring-cleaning if you wish (which, of course, would make a perfectly good clearing metaphor in its own right, at the right time of year).
+These metaphors help your client to clear out and let go of underlying issues.
+They provide a kind of mental spring-cleaning.
+Which, of course, would make a perfectly good clearing metaphor, at the right time of year.

 Chapter Five – Fairytales and the wisdom of old wives

-Familiar stories and sayings inspire the hypnotherapy scripts and metaphors in this chapter, although they usually have a bit of a twist or an unusual point of view to make the therapeutic message clear.
+Familiar stories and sayings inspire the hypnotherapy scripts and metaphors in this chapter.
+But they have a twist or an unusual point of view to support therapeutic change.
 They appeal to the child within us and are suitable for most clients.

 Chapter Six – Metaphor scripts based on jobs, hobbies and interests

-An extremely effective way to make a metaphor meaningful is to use one based on ideas and themes that are already familiar to your client.
+An extremely effective way to make a metaphor meaningful: base it on themes that are already familiar to your client.
 In this chapter, we have stories that specifically talk about hobbies, interests and even jobs that clients might have.

 Chapter Seven – Metaphor scripts to help with readiness for change

 Clients need to be ready for change before it will happen.
 If you think your client needs a bit of a boost to help them get there, these metaphors will help.
-They’re an excellent option for a first session since they set the scene for the changes that therapy will bring about.
+They’re an excellent option for a first session, since they set the scene for change.

 Chapter Eight – Mini metaphors for therapists